JACKPOT71/Hypertune/README.md

 ### Antivirus notice

 Hypertune uses an open-source kernel driver (WinRing0 family) for protected hardware register access.
 Because the same capability is used by malware, antivirus engines flag it generically.
-It is not; see [DEFENDER_HINWEIS.txt](DEFENDER_HINWEIS.txt) for the full reasoning, or use the one-click exclusion button in the app.
+It is not — and here is why: the driver is a **public, open-source component** ([WinRing0 on GitHub](https://github.com/GermanAizek/WinRing0)) that monitoring tools like Open Hardware Monitor have used for years.
+Hypertune uses it solely to read and write your own hardware's configuration registers.
+For details on why pattern-based AV engines flag it anyway, use the one-click exclusion button in the app (**Maintenance → Allow in Windows Defender**).

 ---